qudo-lucas/svelte-router/readme.md

 ## **Listening For Events**

 ### **Subscribe to every event:**
-If you want to be notified upon every event, you can subscribe to `router.event`.
+If you want to be notified of every event, you can subscribe to `router.event`.

 ``` javascript
 router.event = {